 - Click on Start and search for Computer Management.

-- Click on Local Users and Groups > Users and find the local user account created by Intune Custom device configuration profile which is cloudinfraadmin in our case.
+- Click on Local Users and Groups > Users and find the local user account created by Intune policy, which is cloudinfraadmin.

 Set-LocalUser -Name "cloudinfraadmin" -PasswordNeverExpires 1